 For more than a decade criminal lawyer Judy Kim has been defending individuals throughout the region who have been charged with a criminal offense.
-She has handled hundreds of cases in the Georgia defense system, and applies her knowledge and experience of the law when building and presenting strong and compelling cases in court.
+She has handled thousands of cases in the Georgia defense system, and applies her knowledge and experience of the law when building and presenting strong and compelling cases in court.
 She offers her clients comprehensive criminal defense representation for felony and misdemeanor crimes such as:

 Bail Bond Hearings